chainstacklabs/developer-hub-content/coding-articles/yehia-article-thegraph/Article.md

 ## Deploy Your Subgraph

-go to [package.json](./code/subgraph/package.json) file and check the available scripts
+go to [package.json](./code/subgraph/package.json) file and check the available scripts.
+On scripts property you can all commands to be executed on your nodejs project locally you can read more about it [here](https://docs.npmjs.com/misc/scripts/)

 ```
 "scripts": {